The-FinAI/FinTagging/README.md

 - We provide task-specific evaluation scripts through our forked version of the FinBen framework, available at: https://github.com/Yan2266336/FinBen.
 - For the FinNI task, you can directly execute the provided script to evaluate a variety of LLMs, including both local and API-based models.
 - For the FinCL task, first run the retrieval script from the repository to obtain US-GAAP candidate concepts.
 Then, use our provided prompts to construct instruction-style inputs, and apply the reranking method implemented in the forked FinBen to identify the most appropriate US-GAAP concept.
-- **Note**: Running the retrieval script requires a local installation of Elasticsearch.
+- **Note**: Running the retrieval script requires a local installation of Elasticsearch, we provided our index document at Google Drive: https://drive.google.com/file/d/1cyMONjP9WdHtD8-WGezmgh_LNhbY3qtR/view?usp=drive_link.
+However, you can construct your own index document instead of using ours.

 ---